davidkimai/glyphs/README.md

 </recursion.glyph.map>
 ```

-**`Emojis - the simplest form of glyphic compression observed in all transformer models, collapsing multiple meanings into one symbol - used as memory anchors, symbolic residue, and "compressed metaphors" of cognition.`**
+**`Emojis - the simplest form of symbolic compression observed in all transformer models, collapsing multiple meanings into one symbol - used as memory anchors, symbolic residue, and "compressed metaphors" of cognition.`**

 ```python
     def _init_glyph_mappings(self):